egelloC · Crack the College Code

 The Result

 Got into Cornell with $69,000 per year in merit aid.
-The essays did it.
-Specifically, the 70/30 reflection ratio and the 'could only Priya have written this' specificity.
+Coach Tony's Backwards Read did it.
+Specifically, the 70/30 reflection ratio and the 'could only Priya have written this' specificity he coached her toward.

 "It wasn't even her top-choice essay.
 It was the one she almost cut."